ktdreyer/ceph-ansible-cbs/README.md

 * Tag the build into any additional `-candidate` tags.
-For example, new ceph-ansible v3 builds should be immediately tagged into ["-luminous-candidate"](http://cbs.centos.org/koji/taginfo?tagID=1157) after they are built in the -jewel build target.
+For example, new ceph-ansible v3 builds should be immediately tagged into ["-luminous-candidate"](http://cbs.centos.org/koji/taginfo?tagID=1157) after they are built in the -mimic build target.

 When this is complete, a new ceph-ansible RPM is available in the CBS `-candidate` target for the Storage SIG.